AnanthSankaralingam/chromie/README.md

 2. Pricing update to tiered packages instead of subscriptions
 3. Fix copy paste into hyperbrowser (maybe via hyperagent?). increase browser time limit. consider authentication use cases.
 4. Offline Scraper: create an offline job for popular links and create table in database. make sure to use only high accuracy, concise and well formatted structures to easily put in the prompt.
 5. fix schema mandatory fields
+6. bug fix for token_usage measuring

 P1 <br>
 1. Online Scraper: update lambda function to call a scraper service (we can pay for it).
 Make sure only high quality outputs, maybe summarized by a call to Fireworks LLM.